International response to the Holocaust: Turkey

 Turkey remained officially neutral and maintained diplomatic relations with Nazi Germany.
 During the war, Turkey denaturalized 3,000 to 5,000 Jews living abroad; 2,200 and 2,500 Turkish Jews were ultimately deported to extermination camps such as Auschwitz and Sobibor; and several hundred interned in Nazi concentration camps.
 When Nazi Germany encouraged neutral countries to repatriate their Jewish citizens, Turkish diplomats received instructions to avoid repatriating Jews even if they could prove their Turkish nationality.

 Turkey was also the only neutral country to implement anti-Jewish laws during the war.
 Between 1940 and 1944, around 13,000 Jews passed through Turkey from Europe to Mandatory Palestine.
 More Turkish Jews suffered as a result of discriminatory policies during the war than were saved by Turkey.
-Although Turkey has promoted the idea that it was a rescuer of Jews during the Holocaust, this is considered a myth by historians.
-This myth has been used to promote Armenian genocide denial.
+Although Turkey has promoted the idea that it was a rescuer of Jews during the Holocaust, this is considered ostensible by certain historians.
+Such authors suggest that Turkey used this image to promote Armenian genocide denial.

+Latin American states

+Most of the states in Latin America remained neutral for much or all of World War II.
+The region, in particular Argentina and Brazil, had historically received large numbers of European immigrants including significant numbers of Jews from Eastern Europe.
+Immigration restrictions were introduced in the 1920s and 1930s, however, in response to nationalist unrest and the Great Depression.
+Antisemitism remained common in many parts of Latin American society.

+Brazil's foreign ministry, for example, ordered consulates in Europe to deny visas to people of "Semitic origin" in the 1930s.
+These stipulations were followed by many Brazilian diplomats who held strong antisemitic views.
+Some such as Luis Martins de Souza Dantas, Brazil's ambassador in Vichy France, nonetheless actively disobeyed their instructions and continued to issue visas to Jews as late as 1941.

+Latin American diplomats remained in German-occupied Europe for much of the conflict and there is evidence that they were aware of the Holocaust.
+Gonzalo Montt Rivas, Chilean consul in Prague, reported to the Ministry of Foreign Affairs that "German triumph [in the war] will leave Europe freed of Semites" in November 1941.
+According to the historian Richard Breitman, his reports "reveal considerable access to the thinking of Nazi officials" which he speculates may have originated from Montt's friendly relations with the Foreign Intelligence Service of the Reich Security Main Office.
+Chilean diplomatic correspondence, including Montt's November dispatch, was regularly intercepted by British intelligence services and shared with their American counterparts.

+Some Latin American Jews lived in Europe at the time of the Holocaust.
+Although warned on several occasions by the German authorities to repatriate its Jewish citizens, the Argentine regime refused to repatriate its approximately 100 nationals living in German-occupied Europe before the country severed diplomatic relations with Nazi Germany under Allied pressure in January 1944.
+All are believed to have been exterminated.